Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Maple Mustard Salmon is a healthy dinner recipe, made with 5 ingredients and in only 15 minutes!
-You’ll love this delicious, easy, one-pan baked salmon.
-It’s gluten-free and low carb.
+This Maple Mustard Salmon is a delicious and healthy dinner, made with 5 ingredients in only 15 minutes!
+You’ll love this mouthwatering, easy, one-pan baked salmon.
+Gluten-free and low-carb!

 Well, my friend Erin, from Well Plated, has a new cookbook and it is titled (quite appropriately), The Well Plated Cookbook.
 Oh my goodness, y’all need a copy.